Protecting Trees: A Guide for Understanding the Status of Protected Status

 What happens if I conduct work on a tree that is protected without permission?

-If you carry out work on a tree that is protected without obtaining the necessary permits, you could be facing massive fines or even prison.
+If you carry out work on a tree that is protected without obtaining the necessary permits, you could be facing significant fines, and possibly even jail time.

-Can I contest an TPO and/or preservation order?
+Can I appeal an TPO Or preservation or TPO?

 Conclusion